 The South Carolina WIC program is intended for families in need of nutritional education and support.
-WIC foods and formula are to be used for the WIC participant only and cannot be sold or given away.
-WIC foods not used by the participant should be returned to the local WIC site.
+WIC foods and formula are to be used for the WIC participant only and cannot be sold, given away, traded, or donated.
+Unused WIC foods and formula should be returned to the local WIC site.
 Fraud and abuse take resources away from those who need them most.

 Examples of fraud and abuse include participants who:

-- Sell or give away formula or foods purchased with WIC benefits (including selling formula and/or foods through online sites such as Facebook, Craigslist, etc.)
+- Sell, give away, trade or donate formula or foods purchased with WIC benefits (including selling, giving away, trading or donating formula and/or foods through online sites such as Facebook, Craigslist, etc.)

 - Do not tell the truth about income, current address, family size or pregnancy when applying for WIC